 - Fitness.com: Here you have access to hundreds of exercises with detailed instructions and pictures for each exercise step.
 If you are registered you can add these exercises to your personal workout program and create an exercise plan that you can print.

-- FitnessBlender: Youtube channel that has a large library of playlists ranging from workout routines to health and fitness information (they also have a website).
+- FitnessBlender: Website has a large library of playlists ranging from workout routines to health and fitness information.

 - Recreation.gov: Discover which parks, forests, lakes, museums, and areas offer recreation opportunities near you or your destination.

 - Ace Fitness - Tools and Calculators: A number of free tools and calculators to help you determine everything from your body mass index (BMI) to your target heart rate zone, your blood pressure, body fat composition, daily caloric needs and more.